weberlab-hhu/Helixer/README.md

 ```

 ### Using trained models
-> WARNING: we have not yet tested, but would be pretty surprised if
+> WARNING: we have only tested it briefly, so while it does appear that
-> the LSTM models that were trained with tensorflow 1 just work with tensorflow 2
+> the LSTM models that were trained with tensorflow 1 work with tensorflow 2,
+> we make no promises.

 We have uploaded pre-trained models under https://zenodo.org/record/3974409.